-Finding Words supports the development and publication of your ideas in the arts and cultural fields.
+Finding Words offers editorial work and translations to support the development and publication of your ideas.

 Choosing the right words to strengthen an argument or to clarify an idea is key to any written text.
 This search for words requires consideration of contexts, target audience, publication medium and format.
 I would like to share my passion for words and writing with you and help you clarify